 - Agoda and Booking.com (travel-related posts)

-Post your content with them in mind, but I don’t recommend you sign up until you get at least 100 visitors per day –they may reject you otherwise.
+I recommend you sign up for most affiliate programs after you get at least 25-100 visitors per day –some may reject you otherwise.

 And if they reject you early on, you may never get a second chance.